electron/website/blog/forge-v6-release.md

 ## Breaking changes

-Forge has spent a considerable time in beta development; this is a list of breaking changes made in recent betas (>= 6.0.0-beta.69), so that users who have been using the later beta versions in their apps can more easily transition to the stable release.
+Forge has spent a considerable time in beta development; this is a list of breaking changes made in recent betas (>= 6.0.0-beta.65), so that users who have been using the later beta versions in their apps can more easily transition to the stable release.

-_A complete list of changes and commits can be found [here](https://github.com/electron-userland/electron-forge/blob/main/CHANGELOG.md)_.
+_A complete list of changes and commits can be found [here](https://github.com/electron/forge/blob/main/CHANGELOG.md)_.

-### Changed plugin configuration syntax ([#2963](https://github.com/electron-userland/electron-forge/pull/2963))
+### Config: Changed `plugins` syntax ([#2963](https://github.com/electron/forge/pull/2963))

 The `plugins` array now takes objects containing an object with properties `name` and `config`, rather than tuples containing the plugin name and config.